sjelms/bibtex-to-markdown/titles/@Dubner2023-jy.md

 ---

 > [!bibliography]
 > Dubner, Stephen J. 2023.
-“Why Is It So Hard (and Expensive) to Build Anything in America?.” "[[Freakonomics Radio]]". https://freakonomics.com/podcast/why-is-it-so-hard-and-expensive-to-build-anything-in-america/
+“Why Is It So Hard (and Expensive) to Build Anything in America?.” [[Freakonomics Radio]]. https://freakonomics.com/podcast/why-is-it-so-hard-and-expensive-to-build-anything-in-america/